 Q: What is the commercial real estate market like in Georgetown?

 A: Georgetown’s great schools and quaint small-town charm has attracted a large new population to the city.
 In fact, since 2010, Georgetown has ranked in the top 10 of the U.S. Census Bureau’s Fastests Growing Cities.
 (This year they dropped to Number 5 after holding the top spot for several years straight, according to an article by Community Impact.)

 This incredible population growth has led to an influx of national retail to serve these new rooftops.
 Shopping centers such as The Rivery and Wolfe Ranch have taken off as national restaurant chains and retailers flock to the area.

 In terms of commercial space, Georgetown’s office market has historically been comprised of mom and pop businesses.
-But a few investors are looking to get in early and create an office market in the area.
+But a few commercial real estate investors are looking to get in early and create an office market in the area.